Skip to main content

 Sandbox execution runs on infrastructure Glean operates on behalf of your isolated customer environment—not on end-user devices.
 Data you process in the sandbox stays within your tenant’s Glean boundary and is not sent to third-party orchestration services for sandbox control.

-For how Glean provisions isolated sandbox workloads (for example dedicated pods and orchestration in Glean’s cluster for comparable analysis sandboxes), see Data Analysis: Technical Overview.
+For how Glean provisions isolated sandbox workloads, see Data Analysis: Technical Overview.

-• No outbound internet access by default.
-When egress is required (e.g., for LLM provider calls), only pre-approved domains are permitted via allowlisting.
+• No outbound internet access by default: When egress is required (for example, for LLM provider calls), only pre-approved domains are permitted via allowlisting.

 Agent Sandbox inherits and enforces Glean's existing permission model, ensuring users can only access data they are already authorized to see.